-The Bash (Bourne-again shell) is a popular shell used on most the UNIX-like systems.
+The Bash (Bourne again shell) is a popular shell used on most UNIX-like systems.
 Bash is written by Brian Fox as GNU Project.
 It incorporates features from Bourne shell, C shell, and Korn shell.
-Users who spend their time on the command line using bash shell often will like to repeat the commands those were executed in the past.
+Users who spend their time on the command line using bash shell often will like to repeat the commands that were executed in the past.
 The Bash shell history feature help in remembering recent commands and reuse them later; thus saving time to retype.
-Let's get started!
+Let’s get started!

 When history command used with no arguments passed, it will display recent commands used with corresponding line numbers.

 The output will be similar to the following:

 Listing last ‘n’ commands executed

 By using “history <n>”, last ‘n’ commands executed can be retrieved as follows: